-The gain or loss arising on disposal of an item of property, plant and equipment is determined as the difference between the sale proceeds and the carrying amount of the assets and is recognized in the statement of profit or loss.
+The gain or loss arising on disposal of an item of property, plant and equipment is determined as the difference

 Intangible Assets 3.2

 Intangible with finite useful lives are stated at cost less amortization and impairment, if any.
 Subsequently expenditure is capitalized only when it increases the future economic benefits embodied in the specific assets to which it relates.
 All other expenditure is expensed as incurred.